Top private equity pitching mistakes to avoid

 The job of investors is to ask questions and be critical.
-They need to be sure they have accurate and comprehensive information on which to base a financial decision.
+Investors need to be sure they have accurate information so they can come to a good decision.
 Yet, rather than responding politely, Marc der Kinderen often finds that the fund manager takes things personally.

 He said, “We are looking for people we can team up with for a decade.
 The moment we find people who are aggressive and defensive about their history – if we can’t ask questions – then due diligence stops.”

 Private equity pitching mistake 2: Deferring answers to later on in the presentation